Safe Haven (film)

-Safe Haven is a 2013 American romantic fantasy drama film starring Julianne Hough, Josh Duhamel and Cobie Smulders.
+Safe Haven is a 2013 American romantic drama film starring Julianne Hough, Josh Duhamel and Cobie Smulders.
 The film marks the final film role for actor Red West.
-It was released theatrically in North America on February 14, 2013.
-The film was directed by Lasse Hallström, and is an adaptation of Nicholas Sparks' 2010 novel of the same name.
+The film was directed by Lasse Hallström, and is an adaptation of Nicholas Sparks' 2010 novel.
 The film was originally set for a February 8 release.
+The film was released by Relativity Media on February 14, 2013 to negative reviews from critics and grossed $97.6 million against a $28 million budget.

 Plot

-Barefoot and covered in blood, a terrified woman runs to an older neighbor’s house for shelter.
+Barefoot and covered in blood, a terrified woman runs to a neighbor’s house for shelter.
 After cutting and bleaching her hair, she arrives at a bus station.
-The police arrive and start looking for her, but she gets on a bus and escapes.
+The police arrive and start looking for her, but she has already escaped on a bus.

 In Southport, North Carolina, the woman, now known as Katie Feldman, gets a job as a waitress, and rents a small house on the edge of town.
 She befriends her neighbor, Jo, and meets Alex Wheatley, a shopkeeper who operates the local general store.
 He is a widowed father of two young children, Josh, who has a strained relationship with him, and Lexie.

 Katie soon begins a relationship with Alex, becoming a mother figure to Josh and Lexie.
 Meanwhile, Boston police detective Kevin Tierney prepares wanted posters for "Erin", a woman accused of first-degree murder.
 Alex sees the poster in the police station and notices the picture bears a striking resemblance to Katie.
 Following an argument with Katie, Alex breaks up with her and she packs to move on.

 As Katie is about to leave town, Alex intercepts her, begging Katie not to leave and promising to keep her safe.
 Katie reluctantly returns his love, and decides to stay in Southport (though still apprehensive of bringing danger upon his family).
 Katie tells him that she fled there to escape her abusive and alcoholic husband.

-Meanwhile, Kevin is suspended for creating the false wanted posters - for crimes that were not committed - and for drinking on the job.
-It is revealed that on the night Katie ran away, she stabbed Kevin with a knife when he attacked her in a drunken rage.
+Meanwhile, Kevin is suspended for creating the false wanted posters – for crimes that were not committed – and for drinking on the job.
+It is revealed that on the night Katie ran away, she stabbed Kevin (her husband) with a knife when he attacked her in a drunken rage.
 Enraged, Kevin breaks into Katie's former neighbor's home in Boston, getting the phone number to the restaurant where Katie works.